While the peak months for tornadoes are April to June, several destructive storm systems caused damage across parts of the southern U.S. before April.

 In Bryan County, at least one person was killed when a tornado is believed to have hit the area.
 Following the storms, Georgia Governor Brian Kemp declared a state of emergency on April 6, freeing up state resources for storm recovery and response efforts.

 The NWS determined an EF-4 tornado hit northern Bryan County on April 5, with winds estimated at 185 mph.
 This was only the 11th EF-4 tornado in Georgia since 1950.
+According to the Georgia Emergency Management Agency, at least 28 homes were destroyed or damaged.

 The NWS confirmed that eight tornadoes touched down on April 13 in Louisville and around the state.
 Four tornadoes reached at least EF-1 intensity, and four were recorded at EF-0.
 Several homes in Louisville’s Glenmary subdivision were damaged.
 Louisville Mayor Greg Fisher declared a state of emergency on April 14 to speed recovery efforts in areas affected by the storms.
 The tornadoes also sparked multiple fire incidents in the Louisville area.